sulbel/conceptual-toolbox/langs/CSS.md

 * Elements with a fixed position do not move when the user scrolls the webpage (like a navbar)
 * Like absolute positioning, removes the element from the normal flow of the HMTL document

+### Centering a Div
+* One way to center a div is to apply the `margin: auto;` property
+* This also works for images.
+Images are normally inline elements, but may be changed to block elements with the `display: block;` property

+## Colors
+### HSL
+* Added in **CSS3**, HSL allows for specifying colors beyond names or hex codes
+* HSL is useful when you have a base hue that you like, but need different variations of it
+* `Hue` is the base color, based on a 360-degree color wheel
+* `Saturation` is how much grey the hue has.
+A value of 0 is nearly full grey; a value of 100 is fully saturated with nearly no grey
+* `Lightness` is how much white or black exists.
+A value of 100 is fully white; 0 is fully black

 ## Common properties